abasis-ltd/transcript-editor/README.md

 Since 2018, GBH Archives has adopted and extended this project to provide a crowdsourced transcript correction platform for GBH and for the public media community at large.

+If you would like to help improve access to public media audiovisual materials, please correct some transcripts on our public FIXIT+ site! ( https://fixitplus.americanarchive.org/ )

 ## TOC

 1. [Setting up the editor](#setting-up-the-editor)